Case Study

 “Our new collection is made from eco-friendly materials and is carbon neutral from production to delivery.
 We are committed to a sustainable future and are proud to offer products that are kind to the planet.”

 Every environmental claim in this copy requires substantiation under the EU Green Claims Directive, the CMA Green Claims Code and the FTC Green Guides.
-'Eco-friendly' is a vague claim with no legal definition — it requires a specific, verifiable basis.
-'Carbon neutral' requires independently verified offsets under a recognised standard such as Gold Standard or VCS — an internal calculation does not qualify.
+'Eco-friendly' is a vague claim with no legal definition.
+'Carbon neutral' requires independently verified offsets under a recognised standard.
 'Kind to the planet' is meaningless under any regulatory framework.
 The agency wrote and published this copy without asking the client for substantiation.
-When the EU Commission ran its 2024 sweep, over 40% of environmental claims reviewed were found to be unsubstantiated.
-Both the brand and the agency that wrote the copy are exposed.

 The fix

 Never write environmental claims without first obtaining documented substantiation from the client.
 'Carbon neutral' requires a specific offsetting certificate.
-'Eco-friendly' must be replaced with a specific, verifiable claim — for example, 'made from 80% recycled polyester, verified by [certification body].'
+'Eco friendly' must be replaced with a specific, verifiable claim.
 Add a clause to your agency agreement requiring clients to provide evidence before you write sustainability claims.

 If not fixed

 CMA enforcement notice and public censure.
 EU Commission investigation.
 Product withdrawal from EU market.
-Brand reputational damage.
 Agency named in proceedings.

 Violation #6